hpc/charliecloud/doc/ch-image.rst

    $ rsync --foo ssh:src1 /context/src2 /storage/imgroot/foo/dst2
    $ rsync /context/src3 /storage/imgroot/dst2

+A small number of :code:`rsync(1)` features are actively disallowed:

-Argument :code:`--daemon` is an error, because running :code:`rsync(1)` in daemon mode does not make sense for container build.
+  1. The :code:`--daemon` flag is an error.
+Running :code:`rsync(1)` in daemon mode does not make sense for container build.

+  2. :code:`rsync:` and :code:`ssh:` transports are an error.
+Charliecloud
+     needs access to the entire input to compute cache hit or miss, and these transports make that impossible.
+It is possible these will become available in the future (please let us know if that is your use case!).
+     For now, the workaround is to install :code:`rsync(1)` in the image and use it in a :code:`RUN` instruction, though only the instruction text will be considered for the cache.

+  3. Option arguments must be delimited with :code:`=` (equals).
+For example, to set the block size to 4 MiB, you must say :code:`--block-size=4M` or :code:`-B=4M`. :code:`-B4M` will be interpreted as the three arguments :code:`-B`, :code:`-4`, and :code:`-M`; :code:`--block-size 4M` will be interpreted as :code:`--block-size` with no argument and a copy source named :code:`4M`.
+This is so Charliecloud can process :code:`rsync(1)` options without knowing fully which ones take an argument.

+Note that there are other flags that don’t make sense and/or cause undesirable behavior (for example, :code:`-n` / :code:`--dry-run`).
+We have not characterized this problem.

 For arguments that read input from a file (e.g. :code:`--exclude-from` or :code:`--files-from`), relative paths are relative to the context directory, absolute paths refer to the image root, and :code:`-` (standard input) is an error.

 :code:`RSYNC` allows specifying a single option beginning with :code:`+` (plus) that is shorthand for a group of :code:`rsync(1)` options. **These are